Read time: 12 minutes | Key insight: Their ghosting says everything about them and nothing about you

 And when others fail to provide these?

-You can give them to yourself.
+You give them to yourself.